History of New Zealand: First World War

 The country remained an enthusiastic member of the British Empire.
-4 August is the date the outbreak of World War I is marked in New Zealand.
+The date the outbreak of World War I is marked in New Zealand is 4 August.
 During the war, more than 120,000 New Zealanders enlisted to the New Zealand Expeditionary Force, and around 100,000 served overseas; 18,000 died, 499 were taken prisoner, and about 41,000 men were listed as wounded.
 Conscription had been in force since 1909, and while it was opposed in peacetime there was less opposition during the war.
 The labour movement was pacifistic, opposed the war, and alleged that the rich were benefiting at the expense of the workers.
 It formed the New Zealand Labour Party in 1916.
 Māori tribes that had been close to the government sent their young men to volunteer.
 Unlike in Britain, relatively few women became involved.
 Women did serve as nurses; 640 joined the services and 500 went overseas.

 New Zealand forces captured Western Samoa from Germany in the early stages of the war, and New Zealand administered the country until Samoan Independence in 1962.
 However Samoans greatly resented the imperialism, and blamed inflation and the catastrophic 1918 flu epidemic on New Zealand rule.

 More than 2700 men died in the Gallipoli Campaign.
 The heroism of the soldiers in the failed campaign made their sacrifices iconic in New Zealand memory, and is often credited with securing the psychological independence of the nation.